teja618/Angular-ToDo-App-Repo/README.md

-# AngularApp
+# Angular ToDo App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.out This project is about learning angular from scratch to deal with Rest API from Angular application and perform HTTP requests to access resouce.

 ## Development server